 - In addition, some deportees will become eligible to return from Mexico to seek U.S. permanent residency.

-One word summarized my reaction to the news.
+A few words summarized my reaction to the news.

 How The ACLU Settlement Promotes Immigrant Family Unity